Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Comparative Synthesis, Formally

 \subsection{Implementation}

 Note that in \name{}, once the scenario and the topology are fixed, we can pre-compute a large pool of objective-program pairs, from which the PCS is generated.
-For each scenario-topology combination, we used the templates shown in Table~\ref{tab:scenarios} to generate a pool of random objective functions.
+For each scenario-topology combination, we used the templates shown in Table~\ref{tab:scenarios} to generate a pool of random target functions.
 Then for all scenarios except for \textbf{OSPF}, we generate their corresponding optimal allocations using Gurobi~\cite{gurobi}, a state-of-the-art solver for linear and mixed-integer programming problems.
 For \textbf{OSPF}, as we are not aware of any existing tools that can symbolically solve the optimization problem, we used traditional synthesis approaches (cf. Fig~\ref{fig:mcf}) to generate numerous feasible link weight assignments.
-The pre-computed objective functions and allocations are paired to form a large PCS serving as the candidate pool.
+The pre-computed target functions and allocations are paired to form a large PCS serving as the candidate pool.
+We provide details of pool creation in~\ref{subsec:scaling}.

 When the teacher is an imperfect oracle or a human user, inconsistent answers may potentially result in the algorithm unable to determine objectives that meet all user preferences.
 To ensure \name{} robust to an imperfect oracle, inspired by the ensemble methods~\cite{ensemble-method}, we implemented \name{} as a multi-threaded application where a primary thread accepts all inputs and the backup threads run the same algorithm but randomly discard some user inputs.
 In case no objective could satisfy all user preferences, a backup thread with the largest satisfiable subset of user inputs would take over.